paazmaya/naginata.fi/content/en/contact.md

 The site owner also has a few "Shiai naginata" training weapons for sale, price ranging from 80 to 90 EUR, depending on the timing and size of the given order.

-Below are links to some of the sensible martial shops from where it is possibe to obtain training equipments:
+Below are links to some of the sensible martial shops from where it is possible to obtain training equipments:

 -   [Bokkenshop (Tozando), Japan](http://www.bokkenshop.com/ "Bokkenshop")